 - 12.1.
-PROMISE Scholarship awards shall be coordinated with other financial aid/grant programs in the following manner: - 12.1.a.
-PROMISE awards must be utilized in a manner that maximizes federal scholarship/grant funding (e.g. Pell Grant) and should not be administered in a manner that would result in the loss of federal grant/scholarship funds to a student or to the State of West Virginia. - 12.1.b.
-PROMISE Scholarship awards must be used for tuition and fees. - 12.1.c.
-Institutions are strongly encouraged to allow maximum flexibility in the use of institution based financial aid awards so that they can be used in conjunction with the PROMISE award.

-- 12.2.
-The amount of a PROMISE award in combination with aid from all other sources shall not exceed the cost of the attendance at the institution the recipient is attending.
+Eligible institutions and recipients shall coordinate PROMISE Scholarship awards shall be coordinated with other financial aid and grant programs in the following manner: - 12.1.a.
+12.1.1.
+Eligible institutions and recipients shall use PROMISE awards must be utilized in a manner that maximizes federal scholarship-and grant funding (e.g. Pell Grant). and should Eligible institutions may not be administered their PROMISE programs in a manner that would result in the loss of federal grant/or scholarship funds to a student recipient or to the State of West Virginia. - 12.1.b.
+12.1.2.
+Eligible institutions and recipients shall use PROMISE Scholarship awards must be used only for tuition and fees. - 12.2.
+Eligible Iinstitutions are strongly encouraged to shall allow maximum flexibility in the use of institution-based financial aid awards so that they can be used in conjunction with the PROMISE award.
+The amount of a PROMISE award in combination with student financial aid from all other sources shall may not exceed the cost of the attendance at the recipient's home institution the recipient is attending.
 This restriction does not apply to members of the West Virginia National Guard. - 12.3.
-For those students eligible for federal grant assistance, such as Federal Pell Grants, the federal assistance should be considered the first source of all scholarship/grant funding to the extent permissible under federal law.
-For students awarded both a PROMISE Scholarship and a need-based grant through the West Virginia Higher Education Grant Program, the PROMISE Scholarship awards shall be considered the first source for these two scholarship/grant programs.
-West Virginia Higher Education Grants may be combined with PROMISE awards as provided for annually by program policies. - 12.4.
-Should the PROMISE Scholarship award plus the amount of other financial awards exceed the cost of attendance, the institution's financial aid administrator, in consultation with the recipient, will determine what aid is to be reduced.
-This adjustment should be to the best advantage of the recipient. - 12.5.
-If a PROMISE recipient terminates enrollment for any reason during the academic year, the unused portion of the scholarship shall be returned to the Commission by the institution in accordance with the Commission's rule for issuing refunds pursuant to the provisions of West Virginia Code §18C-5-1 et seq.
-If the recipient also received federal financial aid, the institution must abide by the refund policy associated with Title IV funds.
-The institution is responsible for returning the unused portion of the scholarship even if the student does not request a refund from the institution.
+For those students recipients eligible for federal grant assistance, such as the Federal Pell Grants, the federal assistance should shall be considered the first source of all scholarship or grant funding to the extent permissible under federal law.
+For students recipients awarded both a PROMISE Scholarship and a need-based grant through the West Virginia Higher Education Grant Program, the PROMISE Scholarship awards shall be considered the first source for these two scholarship/grant programs.
+Eligible institutions and recipients may combine West Virginia Higher Education Grants may be combined with PROMISE awards as provided for annually by program policies in this rule and the West Virginia Higher Education Grant Program rule, 133 C.S.R.
+42. - 12.4.
+Should the PROMISE Scholarship award plus the amount of other financial awards exceed the cost of attendance, the home institution's financial aid administrator, in consultation with the recipient, will shall determine what aid is to be reduced.
+This adjustment should shall be to the best advantage of the recipient. - 12.5.
+If a PROMISE-recipient terminates enrollment for any reason during the academic year, the home institution shall return the unused portion of the scholarship shall be returned to the Commission by the institution in accordance with the Commission's rule policy for issuing student financial aid refunds pursuant to the provisions of West Virginia Code §18C-5-1 et seq.
+If the recipient also received federal financial aid, the home institution must shall abide by the refund policy associated with Title IV funds.
+The home institution is responsible for returning the unused portion of the scholarship even if the student recipient does not request a refund from the home institution.